 History of the Bay Area Sand Sharks

-The Sand Sharks got their start in 2008 when Brian Martin and Newman began organizing a summer lacrosse season for Tampa Bay area lacrosse players.
+The Sand Sharks got their start in 2008 when Brian Martin and Matt Newman began organizing a summer lacrosse season for Tampa Bay area lacrosse players.
 This duo helped spread joy and the game of lacrosse in Florida until 2012.
 Brian then went on to Oregon to start another lacrosse program in uncharted lacrosse territory and left the care of Sand Sharks in Matt's hands.
 During this time, the dedicated help and devotion of the Stienbrenner Lacrosse Club allowed Matt, and his four nephews who came to assist him in running the Sand Sharks, keep their ship afloat.

 These early years were humbling ones that were spent practicing and playing on fields that were more sand than grass, but the Bay Are Sand Sharks have grown into a prominent program that provides dedicated coaching and organized lacrosse to over 150 lacrosse players.
 The 20 coaches of the Sand Sharks include John, Jeremy, Justin, and Joe Kuebrich, the four nephews of Matt Newman, who work diligently to continue on the legacy of the program no matter what obstacles are in their way.
 This group put forth an incredible effort to provide a safe lacrosse tournament during this pandemic, and the recent fire is just another challenge that they will one day reminisce about.